-If a directory name specified by extra_dir key will be found next to the image descriptor, the contents of this directory will be copied into the target directory and later to the dist-git directory.
+If a directory name specified by extra_dir key will be found next to the image descriptor, this directory and its contents will be copied into the target directory and later to the dist-git directory.

 Symbolic links are preserved (not followed).